Monomial stability of Frobenius images: Applications to -diagonal coinvariant algebras

 Finally, we describe the statistics, \textbf{dinv} and \textbf{area}, on the $P\in P_n$.
 The area statistic simply counts the number of cells that are \textit{entirely} contained between the Dyck path and diagonal $y=x$.
 The dinv statistic counts the number of \textit{diagonal inversions}.
 A diagonal inversion of a labeled Dyck path is a pair of cells, $b,c$, immediately right of a north step, with corresponding labels $i,j$, such that one of two following conditions are satisfied.
 Suppose that $b$ has the greater label, i.e. $i>j$.
-The first condition is that $b,c$ are in the same diagonal $y=x+s$ and $b$ is further north than $c$.
-The second alternative condition is that $c$ is an a diagonal of the form $y=x+s$, $b$ is in a diagonal $y=x+s+1$, and $b$ is further south than $c$.\parspace
+The first condition is that $b$ and $c$ are in the same diagonal $y=x+s$ and $b$ is further north than $c$.
+The second alternative condition is that $c$ is on a diagonal of the form $y=x+s$, $b$ is in a diagonal $y=x+s+1$, and $b$ is further south than $c$.\parspace

 We now state the main result of this subsection.
-The following proposition may be viewed a refinement of Church, Farb, and Ellenburg's Proposition \ref{coinvFarbRange}, since it finds individual stable ranges for the multiplicities of Specht modules in $[DR_n]_{(i,j)}$.
+The following proposition may be viewed a refinement of Proposition \ref{coinvFarbRange} of Church, Farb, and Ellenberg, since it finds individual stable ranges for the multiplicities of Specht modules in $[DR_n]_{(i,j)}$.

-\begin{prop} The coefficient of $\mathbb{S}^{\lambda[n]}$ in $[DR_n]_{(i,j)}$ stabilizes once $n\geq \max(|\lambda|+i+j,2|\lambda|)$. \end{prop}
+\begin{prop} The coefficient of $\mathbb{S}^{\lambda[n]}$ in $[DR_n]_{(i,j)}\cong_{S_n} [DH_n]_{(i,j)}$ stabilizes once $n\geq \max(|\lambda|+i+j,2|\lambda|)$. \end{prop}

 \begin{proof} For our analysis, it will be convenient to use a rearrangement of the parts of $\mu[n]$.
 Define the composition $\alpha^{(n)}=(\mu_1,\cdots,\mu_l,n-|\mu|)$ for $n\geq |\mu|+\mu_1$.
 Then (\ref{shuffleThm}) tells us that